sammosampson/hephaestus/README.md

 # hephaestus
-compiler for a new language
+compiler for th jai language written in rust